Adaptive design of experiments

 This is similar to the typical framing of reinforcement learning problems where there is a similar explore/exploit trade-off, although I do not know the precise disciplinary boundaries that may transect these areas.

 This is not crazy.
-Some of the early work on GP regression (Krige 1951) already includes a surrogate modelling application — How much ore remains in my mine, given my observations?
+Some of the early work on GP regression (Krige 1951) already includes a surrogate modelling application.
 However, GP regressions are not the only possible surrogate models, not even the only possible Bayesian one, and there is nothing intrinsically Bayesian about estimating the unknown function.

 Setting that quibble aside, see Apoorv Agnihotri, Nipun Batra, Exploring Bayesian Optimization for a well-illustrated journey into this field.

-You could also obviously use adaptive experiments outside of simulations, e.g. in industrial process control, which is where I originally saw this kind of thing, in the form of sequential ANOVA design, which is an incredible idea itself, although that is now years old so is not nearly so hip.
-This page is full of things that we migh describe as, effectively, nonlinear, heteroskedastic sequential ANOVA,
+We could also use adaptive experiments outside of simulations, e.g. in industrial process control, actual lab experiments, mine-shafts, etc. That is where I originally saw the idea, before I knew the name, in the form of sequential ANOVA design, which is an incredible idea itself, although that is now years old and thus not nearly so hip.

-The hip method I have heard of that aims at this problem is SEBO (Chan, Paulson, and Mesbah 2023; Liu et al. 2023).
+One method I have heard of that aims at this problem is SEBO (Chan, Paulson, and Mesbah 2023; S. Liu et al. 2023).

-Bayesian optimisation by density ratio estimation (Oliveira, Tiao, and Ramos 2022; Louis C. Tiao et al. 2021).
+Bayesian optimization by density ratio estimation (Oliveira, Tiao, and Ramos 2022; Louis C. Tiao et al. 2021).

 Bayesian optimization (BO) is among the most effective and widely-used blackbox optimization methods.
 BO proposes solutions according to an explore-exploit trade-off criterion encoded in an acquisition function, many of which are computed from the posterior predictive of a probabilistic surrogate model.
 Prevalent among these is the expected improvement (EI).
 The need to ensure analytical tractability of the predictive often poses limitations that can hinder the efficiency and applicability of BO.
 In this paper, we cast the computation of EI as a binary classification problem, building on the link between class-probability estimation and density-ratio estimation, and the lesser-known link between density-ratios and EI.
 By circumventing the tractability constraints, this reformulation provides numerous advantages, not least in terms of expressiveness, versatility, and scalability.